You'll need a licence to run a business as a scrap metal dealer. Trading without a licence is a criminal offence.

 A site licence must be displayed in a prominent place, accessible to the public, at each site identified in the licence.

-A mobile collector’s licence must be displayed on any vehicle that is being used in the course of the business and can be easily read by a person outside the vehicle.
+A mobile collector’s licence must be displayed on any vehicle that is being used in the course of the business and must be able to be easily read by a person outside the vehicle.

 Renewing your licence